denisecase/rfp-hunt/rfp-hunt.md

 ## Schedule (Duration in Weeks)

-* Module 1: Rapid architecture/data/UI design & project charter competition (~2)
+* Module 1: Rapid architecture/data/UI design & proposal competition (~2)
 * Module 2: Synthesis of design and initial planning (~2)
 * Module 3-6: Implementation iterations
 * Module 7: Early release and contract finalization (~1)

 ## Project Conception and Initialization

-Phase 1 will include the rapid development of a Project Charter to be presented in Markdown or HTML with in-line images and tables (not Word).
+Module 1 will include the rapid development of a proposal to be presented in Markdown or HTML with in-line images and tables (not Word).

-This is quick - occuring over less than 2 weeks at the very beginning.
+This is quick - occuring at the very beginning of the semester.

 This forces hard decisions about entities, screens, and functionality.
 Good effort this this phase will make the rest of the project much more effective.

-Phase 1 should include the following sections.
+The proposal should include the following sections.

 * Statement of Purpose
 * Overview